 The healthcare and academic environments are known to be complex, demanding and often stressful.
 Those working in such contexts are at risk of chronic stress or burnout.
-The year 2020 has posed additional challenges due to the COVID-19 pandemic demanding many adjustments to work and life activities, financial stress, and caregiving or at-home schooling responsibilities.
+The COVID-19 pandemic has posed additional challenges, demanding many adjustments to work and life activities, financial stress, and caregiving or at-home schooling responsibilities.

 The medical school community cares - for each other, for our larger community and for our mission.
 We experience collective and personal stressors.
 The goals of this conversation are to help each other by sharing our stories and to remind us that despite the physical isolation, we are not alone.
 Ideas, small wins, challenges, silver linings, ways to manage time and energy - please help us take care of ourselves and the people that support and surround us.